Getting Started with MongoDB Atlas and Azure Functions using .NET and C#

 We'll be using the Azure CLI to configure Azure and we'll be using the Azure Functions Core Tools to create and publish serverless functions to Azure.

 Configuring MongoDB Atlas is out of the scope of this tutorial so the assumption is that you've got a database available, a user that can access that database, and proper network access rules so Azure can access your database.
-If you need help configuring these items, check out the MongoDB Atlas tutorial to set everything up.
+If you need help configuring these items, check out to set everything up.

 We're going to start by creating an Azure Function locally on our computer.
 We'll be able to test that everything is working prior to uploading it to Azure.